redelivre/redelivre/src/wp-content/plugins/add-to-any/README.txt

 = How can I use custom icons? =

 Upload sharing icons in a single directory to a public location, and make sure the icon filenames match the icon filenames packaged in the AddToAny plugin.
-In your Admin panel, go to `Settings` > `AddToAny` > `Advanced Options` > check the "Use custom icons" checkbox and specify the URL to your custom icons directory (including the trailing `/`).
+In WordPress, go to `Settings` > `AddToAny` > `Advanced Options` > check the "Use custom icons" checkbox and specify the URL to your custom icons directory (including the trailing `/`).
 For AddToAny's universal button, go to Universal Button, select `Image URL` and specify the exact location of your AddToAny universal share icon (including the filename).

 = How can I place the share buttons in a specific area of my site? =